AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 Sharpening is described in [Sharpening Images](/help/assets/assets/sharpening_images.pdf).

-## Creating Dynamic Media image profiles {#creating-image-profiles}
+## Creating Dynamic Media Image Profiles {#creating-image-profiles}

 To define advanced processing parameters for other asset types, see [Configuring Asset Processing](config-dms7.md#configuring-asset-processing).

-**To create Dynamic Media image profiles**:
+**To create Dynamic Media Image Profiles**:

 1. Tap the AEM logo and navigate to **[!UICONTROL Tools > Assets > Image Profiles]**.
-1. Tap **[!UICONTROL Create]** to add a new image profile.
+1. Tap **[!UICONTROL Create]** to add an Image Profile.
 1. Enter a profile name, and values for unsharp mask, crop, or swatch, or both.

    You may find it helpful to use a profile name that is specific to its intended purpose.
-For example, if you want to create a profile that generates swatches only--that is, Smart Crop is disable (turned off) and Color and Image Swatch is enabled (turned on)--you could use the profile name "Smart Swatches".
+For example, if you want to create a profile that generates swatches only&mdash;where Smart Crop is disabled and Color and Image Swatch is enabled&mdash;you could use the profile name "Smart Swatches".

    See also [Smart Crop and Smart Swatch Options](#crop-options) and [Unsharp Mask](#unsharp-mask).